Free Text Search and Replace Utilities

 Free Text Search and Replace Software

 GrepWin is a free search and replace Windows Explorer shell extension.
 It adds a shell context menu to Explorer, allowing you to right click a folder, and specify regular expressions (or literal text) to search and replace in the files in that folder.
+It works on versions of Windows later than XP, that is, Vista, 7, 8, 8.1 and so on.

 - InfoRapid Search and Replace